jsumak/blog/about.md

 permalink: /about/
 ---

-I'm a Security Solutions Engineer with some experience in network automation (orchestration).
+I'm a Security Solutions Engineer with experience in network automation (orchestration).

 ### More Information